abstarko/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-I did not come across any challeneges other than making sure the right COUNTIFS function was used and that I had broken it down into the correct filter with the correct goal spand.
+I did not come across any challeneges other than making sure the right COUNTIFS function was used and that I had broken it down into the correct filter with the correct goal spend.
 I can see how this can get confusing, if the equation is not filtered correctly and changed appropriately with each goal category the numbers can go all over the place and not add up correctly.

 ## Results